pasleyhill/pasleyhill.com/README.md

 `npm run build`

 # Deployment
-* `serverless.yml` contains the infrastructure as code to deploy the S3 bucket, CloudFront set-up, and configuration to the domain name.
+* `serverless.yml` contains the infrastructure as code to deploy the S3 bucket, CloudFront set-up, and configuration to the domain name, and this does also create the DNS record.
-    * However, after the CloudFront distribution is configured using the deploy commands, you will need to manage the CNAME where the domain is managed.
-Point a CNAME record to the cloudfront distribution, and you are done there.
+* The domain is managed through Route53 but is actually registered through Google.
+You'll need to know how to get that ;).
 * For staging deployemtns `npm run staging-deploy` to build, run serverless Cloudformation, and then upload files to S3.
     * https://staging.pasleyhill.com
 * For prod deployemtns `npm run deploy` to build, run serverless Cloudformation, and then upload files to S3.